SoFi automated investing review

 - Easy to get started.
-SoFi has a low $100 initial deposit requirement and doesn’t charge a management fee on any portion of your account balance.
-Plus, it only takes about 5 minutes to invest money.
+SoFi has a low $1 initial deposit requirement and doesn’t charge a management fee on any portion of your account balance.
+Plus, it only takes about five minutes to invest money.

 - Fee transparency.
 There are no trading, transfer, custodian or commission fees, meaning you can hold on to more of your money.

 - Free personalized help.
-SoFi financial advisors can help you adjust your goals, portfolio and strategy to align with your financial situation.
+SoFi financial advisers can help you adjust your goals, portfolio and strategy to align with your financial situation.